deeperdolphin/papers/EGR.md

 ### **11.9 Summary**

-If correct, EGR offers a unified microscopic explanation for:
+If correct, EGG offers a unified microscopic explanation for:

 * the dimensionality and Lorentzian signature of spacetime,
 * gravity as a large-(N) entanglement-gauge redundancy,